Grassley says he 'is not going to silence' Ford, vows key Kavanaugh hearing will proceed before possible vote

 A successful committee vote is not necessary to advance Kavanaugh's nomination to the full Senate.
 Current Supreme Court Justice Clarence Thomas received no recommendation from the Judiciary Committee in 1991, but was still confirmed by the Senate.
 Conversely, Robert Bork received an unfavorable recognition from the committee in 1987, though his nomination was rejected by the full Senate.

-Fox News' Chad Pergram, Mike Emanuel, Jason Donner and The Associated Press contributed to this report.
+Fox News' Chad Pergram, Mike Emanuel, Jason Donner, Martha MacCallum and The Associated Press contributed to this report.